peterson-tim-j/HydroSight/index.md

 _HydroSight_ is a highly flexible statistical toolbox for quantitative hydrogeological insights.
 It comprises of a powerful groundwater hydrograph time-series modelling and simulation framework plus a data quality analysis module.
 Multiple models can be built for one bore, allowing statistical identification of the dominant processes, or 100's of bores can be modelled to quantify aquifer heterogeneity.
-This flexibility has allowed many users to develop many novel applications such as:
+This flexibility allows many novel applications such as:

 1. Separations of the impacts from pumping and drought over time.
 2. Probabilistic estimation of aquifer hydraulic properties.